-The group facilitator writes progress notes which are protected under the same rigorous confidentiality policy as individual counseling records.
+The group facilitator writes progress notes that are protected under the same rigorous confidentiality policy as individual counseling records.
 Group notes include session dates, attendance, and general group themes.
 Your record is kept separate from other group members’ records and cannot be accessed by them.

 You are welcome to stop group counseling at any time.

-We ask that you agree to attend at least 3 consecutive group sessions to give group counseling a chance.
+We ask that you agree to attend at least three consecutive group sessions to give group counseling a chance.
 Often, people are nervous in the first few group sessions.
 They may not experience the benefits of group until they have become more comfortable with the setting and other group members.

 However, we understand that group counseling may not be for everybody.
 Please notify the group facilitator at least 24 hours before the next group session if you will no longer be attending.
-Space in group is limited and other people may be on a waiting list to start.
+Space in group is limited, and other people may be on a waiting list to start.